 Why would you talk to far-flung kin?
 Think of your great-great-grandparents as a fountainhead of family lore.
 It’s easy to imagine the many channels through which their history trickles down: from your great-granduncle to his daughter to her son, your second cousin once removed.
 That cousin may have a small but priceless pool of knowledge about your common past.

 You also can do a little reverse genealogy, or track all descendants of a common ancestor forward.
-Start with a reverse family tree, like the five-generation descendant chart available through Misbach Enterprises <www.misbach.org>.
+Start with a reverse family tree, like the five-generation descendant chart available through Misbach Enterprises.
 Trace collateral lines forward.
-When you bump into privacy-restricted data, use the most recently known information (hometown, details found in an obituary) to track down living descendents to interview (see opposite page).
+When you bump into privacy-restricted data, use the most recently known information (hometown, details found in an obituary) to track down living descendants to interview.

 Finally, don’t forget to ask older relatives what they know about your collateral lines.
 They may recall where Great-uncle Paul settled after the war.
 Perhaps they can tell you who organized that long-ago family reunion.
 They might even possess a family Bible.
 Any hints may help.